demo-platform/pop-img/README.md

 The effect is poping a half opacity layer fixed full of webpage, then show the target image in it's original size.

 Click any area will close the img show.
+And you can press the `ESC` key to clear screen.

 > Attention: I set a very large `z-index` for layer and img.